 Section 4.
 Terms of Office.

-- There is no limitation on the number of terms a member may serve in any elected position.
+- There is no limit on the number of terms a member may serve in any elected position.

 Section 5.
 Representation.

-- The Chapter shall strive at all times for gender equity as well as proportional representation in regards to race, ethnicity and sexual orientation
+- The Chapter shall strive for equity on gender, race, ethnicity and sexual preference.

 Section 5.
 Accessibility & Remote Participation.